Roasted Leg of Lamb

 Sprinkle lightly with salt and let rest.

 We love to sauté fresh asparagus with butter and garlic until crisp-tender.
-Or, add large pieces of carrot along with your potatoes before place in the oven.
+Or, add large pieces of carrot along with your potatoes before placing in the oven.

 This is a simple yet very tasty way to make a lamb roast.
 Just remember that lamb is best when medium rare so don’t overcook it.